harsha-spotknack/amazon-website/README.md

 # amazon-website
-I have cloned a amazon e commerce wbesite
+I have cloned a amazon e commerce website